01 of 05

 - Parent nine patch blocks can be assembled one piece at a time to create three rows, which are then sewn together and pressed.
 This method is a good choice for very scrappy quilts.

 - Another option is to use strip piecing techniques to create long strip sets of three fabrics each to mimic rows.
-Strip sets are cut into segments that are the same length as the squares used to construct the set — more about that on page 5.
+Strip sets are cut into segments that are the same length as the squares used to construct the set.

 Squares of any consistent size can be used to assemble the parent nine patch blocks for a Disappearing Nine Patch quilt.